What is the bardi?

 - We are not aware of any nutritional analyses that have been carried out on bardi grubs (or paaluck) found in the trunks of Xanthorrhoea in south western Australia but there has been an extensive analysis of the witjuti grub from the desert region.
 One study by Rich (2006) of the witjuti (the larva of a cossid moth from the genus Endoxyla) revealed that when eaten raw its fat content varied from 19.2- 47% per 100g and when lightly cooked its fat content decreased 14.1—34.9 % per 100 g.
 It would be useful to establish the fat, protein and micronutrient content of the bardi – both in its raw form and lightly roasted traditional style – at the season when they were harvested from the decaying Xanthorrhoea,Moth and beetle larvae of many different kinds were eaten throughout Aboriginal Australia.
 Insect larvae were consumed when they were at their premium fat content.
 The larvae were usually preferred although the consumption of the bogong moth (Agrotis infusa) of southeastern Australia is well documented.
 During the season when bogong moth feasting occurred it is reported that ‘over 60% of this moth’s body content is fat.’
 “The fat content of the summer-aestivating moths is high, abdomens of males averaging more than 61% and of females 51% on a dry weight basis (Common 1954).
 The flavor is described as like burnt almond or walnut.”http://labs.russell.wisc.edu/insectsasfood/files/2012/09/Book_Chapter_27.pdfThe larvae of bogong moths were also eaten in parts of New South Wales and Victoria.

 - We have not been able to find any information at all about the specific biology and life cycle of the cerambycid Bardistus cibarius.
 Its in-star larval development and length of life cycle remain a mystery to us.
 Nor could we find a single named larval image of it.
 Not only is there a lack of information on the life history and feeding habits of the larvae of Bardistus, but there is also a dearth of local information on the life cycle and larval stages of other long horn beetles, such as Phorancatha, which was also consumed by Nyungar people, e.g. wandona or wandoo wood-borer.
-Indigenous entomological knowledge was not valued or documented.
-Grub eating was considered abhorrent by the early recorders.
+Indigenous entomological knowledge was not valued or documented by the early Western recorders to whom grub eating was considered abhorrent.
 It is not surprising that Seaton (2012:17) states that ‘very little is known about the detailed life cycle and feeding habits of Phoracantha semipunctata in south-western Australia where it is endemic (Clark 1925; Curry 1981).’
 Ironically, he points out that in the Northern Hemisphere where it is an exotic (introduced) species, its biology and life history have been well described.
-This illustrates our point about the lack of interest in the recording of Nyungar scientific and cultural knowledge of insect, fish, plant, bird and animal phenology dating back to the time of European contact.
+This illustrates our point about the general lack of interest in recording Nyungar scientific and cultural knowledge of insect, fish, plant, bird and animal phenology since the time of European contact.
+It is difficult to ascertain from the early ethnohistorical records, apart from Grey’s (1840) work which assigns “barde” exclusively to the name of the larva of a (Linnaean-defined) species of beetle, which wood-boring and/or root-feeding larvae the term bardi actually denotes.
+However, its modern day usage generally refers collectively to edible wood-boring and root-feeding larvae of beetles and moths.